 If you’re looking for a career that can give you a bright future, that pays well and provides good benefits, that offers you a feeling of accomplishment and pride (“I built that!”), then take a chance on the skilled trades.
 You just might find your dream career!
 You could even go on to own your own construction business, just like Karma Hunter.
 Check out her story.
 Or like Deanna Johnson, who started her construction company so she could build quality homes for her community.
 See the video below on Deanna.

-The construction industry is one of the top employers in Canada among Indigenous people today and there are many Native-focused organizations and programs to help you succeed.
+The construction industry is one of the top employers in Canada among Indigenous people today and there are many Indigenous-focused organizations and programs to help you succeed.

 With Canada’s abundance of resources, many of the big construction projects planned over the coming decade will be happening in northern locations.
 If you live in or close to one of these areas, there is a lot of opportunity opening up that will also enable you to stay close to your community.

 Click on the map below to see where the projects – and jobs – are in your territory or province.

 For more than 100 years, highly skilled ironworkers have come from Aboriginal communities across Canada.
 Check out the video below on the Mohawk Skywalkers.

 Helping you to enter the skilled trades

 There are ongoing efforts to help Indigenous people get started in the construction industry and a number of support tools for those wishing to enter the skilled trades.

 The Indigenous Skills and Employment Training (ISET) Program can provide you with training or skills upgrading and help finding a high-demand job.

 - ISET offices are "agreement holders" that operate right across Canada.

 - There are First Nations, Métis, Inuit and urban ISET offices that all provide a similar range of services.

 - Each has their own distinctive name though, so you won’t see an organization called “ISET” for example.